-- Teacher's edition and student materials - Appropriate grade-level set of ELA/Literacy Standards - If the submission has formative assessments and supplemental support materials as separate documents, gather them prior to evaluating this critical Alignment Criterion.
+- Teacher's edition and student materials - If the submission has formative assessments and supplemental support materials as separate documents, gather them prior to evaluating this critical Alignment Criterion.

-- AC Metric 7A: Materials regularly provide all students, including those who read, write, speak, or listen below grade-level, or in a language other than English, with extensive opportunities to work with and meet grade-level standards. - AC Metric 7B: Materials regularly include extensions and/or more advanced opportunities for students who read, write, speak, or listen above grade level. - AC Metric 7C: There are suggestions and materials for adapting instruction for varying student needs (e.g., alternative teaching approaches, pacing, instructional delivery options, suggestions for addressing common student difficulties, suggestions for deconstruction/re-construction/ extending language, and other research-based remediation strategies).
+- AC Metric 7A: Materials regularly provide all students, including those who read, write, speak, or listen below grade-level or in a language other than English, with extensive opportunities to work with and meet grade-level standards. - AC Metric 7B: Materials regularly include extensions and/or more advanced opportunities for students who read, write, speak, or listen above grade level - AC Metric 7C: There are suggestions and materials for adapting instruction for varying student needs (e.g., alternative teaching

-- AC Metric 7D: Materials regularly and systematically build in the time and resources required to allow teachers to guide all students to meet grade-level standards. - AC Metric 7E: Materials regularly and systematically offer assessment opportunities that genuinely measure student progress.
+- approaches, pacing, instructional delivery options, suggestions for addressing common student difficulties, suggestions for deconstruction/re-construction/ extending language, and other research-based remediation strategies). - AC Metric 7D: Materials regularly and systematically build in the time and resources required to allow teachers to guide all students to meet grade-level standards. - AC Metric 7E: Materials regularly and systematically offer assessment opportunities that genuinely measure student progress.
 This progress is reflected in materials through gradual release of supporting scaffolds for students so they can progress toward independence.

-- 1. Rate how well the submission meets each of the Criteria below.
+- Rate how well the submission meets each of the Criteria below.
 Ratings are Meets (2 points), Partially Meets (1 point), or Does Not Meet (0 points). - 2.
 Provide specific examples of evidence in support of the rating, including pointing out specific gaps in the materials. - 3.
 When the section is finished, add up the rating and enter it at the bottom of the section.
-A rating of 8 out of 10 points means that the materials have met this Alignment Criterion.
-(If reviewers notice that materials have strong supports for some populations but weak supports for others, then reviewers can consider disaggregating scores for this Alignment Criterion to ensure that the selected materials provide access for the specific students who will be using the materials.) - 4.
-Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 55 before proceeding further.
+A rating of at least 8 out of 10 points means that the materials have met this Alignment Criterion. - 4.
+Lastly, record the rating Meets, Does Not Meet, or is Not Applicable for this section in the Evaluation Summary on page 53.
 The more points the materials receive on the Alignment Criteria, the better they are aligned.

-40 Title of Program: 40
+Title of Program: 40 Title of Program: 40